 The pose graph acts as overarching graph that connects nodes (poses) with data association terms (losses) (e.g., co-visible camera views are connected with feature matches).
-The components that change between methods in MCV are primarily the underlying map representation, the error terms used, and the means for re-localization, which finds out where in the environment the camera or the features are, once they have been lost.
-We will investigate rigid SLAM in Section~\ref{sec:rigid} and nonrigid SLAM in Section~\ref{sec:nonrigid}.
-In the rigid SLAM section we will additionally mention some of the works that address a subset of the SLAM problem, such as relative pose estimation.
-In the nonrigid SLAM section we also include the problem of nonrigid mapping (SLAM without the camera localization) since these works are closely related.
-We will provide an overview with a focus on the evolution of algorithms over time along with the particular reasons for different proposed solutions.
+The components that change between methods in MCV are primarily the underlying map representation, the error terms used, and the means for re-localization.
+Re-localization is the process of finding out where in the environment the camera or the features are once they have been lost.
+We will investigate rigid SLAM in Section~\ref{sec:rigid}, and nonrigid SLAM in Section~\ref{sec:nonrigid}.
+In the rigid SLAM section we will additionally mention some work that addresses a subset of the SLAM problem, such as relative pose estimation.
+In the nonrigid SLAM section, we also include the problem of nonrigid mapping (SLAM without the camera localization) since these works are closely related.
+We will provide an overview, with a specific focus on the evolution of algorithms over time along with the particular reasons for different proposed solutions.